ArikSquad/EnSave-Discord/README.md

 2. Then unzip it!
 You can use [7zip](https://www.7-zip.org/) to unzip the file.

 3. Open Command Prompt or Terminal.
-Here is and example if you have it on your desktop:
+Here is an example if you have it on your desktop:
   ```
   cd Desktop/EnSave-Discord
   ```